 Actually, my daughter is the one who found it.
 She discovered a recipe online, tweaked it a bit, and made it as a cologne for my husband for Father’s Day.
 But I loved it so much, I started wearing it too!
 At first, my husband complained, but when I explained to him that it smelled different on each of us because of our different body chemistries, he warmed up to the idea.
 Now, instead of our colognes clashing, they blend together nicely.
 Just like us.

-I also use this blend in my “scent-sual massage” oil recipe, but it makes a wonderful cologne as well.
-I add a drop of myrrh or frankincense to extend the scent and to deepen and “fix” the cologne.
+Try adding more sweet almond oil to use this dreamy scent as a massage oil.
+Also, I add a drop of myrrh or frankincense to extend the scent and to deepen and “fix” the cologne.
 Feel free to experiment!

 30 drops cedarwood